CryptoUBI/DAO/README.md

-# DAO
+# Crypto UBI DAO

-crypto ubi dao
+# Fund KYC for Crypto UBI Anti Sybil and/or Fund Efforts to Hasten Defeat of Aging

 This is about funding anti-sybil methods for cryptocurrency basic incomes.